 Prepared by Nancy Birk, September 27, 2002; updated March 2015; updated by Rennie Greenfield, December 2015

-1 half-size record storage box, 1 LP box and one oversize box, 1.5 cubic feet, 12th floor
+Extent: 1 half-size record storage box, 1 LP box and one oversize box, 1.5 cubic feet

-This box contains a LPs, 45s, audio cassettes, sheet music, CDs and accompanying materials related to the May 4 Kent State shootings.
-Due to copyright restrictions, all audio recordings in this collection are for listening only.
-Reproductions will not be made of audio recordings.
+Scope and Content: This box contains a LPs, 45s, audio cassettes, sheet music, CDs and accompanying materials related to the May 4 Kent State shootings.

 Folder -- Contents